MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/linked-entities.md

 There are a few limitations to keep in mind when working with linked entities:

 * You can't define more than five "referencing hops."<!--Suggested.
 Also, suggest defining this term because it isn't used elsewhere in the docset.-->
-* Cyclical dependencies<!--To match other occurrence in the docset (actually it's more frequently called a "circular reference").-->  of linked entities aren't allowed.
+* Cyclical dependencies of linked entities aren't allowed.
 * The dataflow must be in a [new Power BI workspace](https://docs.microsoft.com/power-bi/service-create-the-new-workspaces) or a Power Apps environment.
 * A linked entity can't be joined with a regular entity that gets its data from an on-premises data source.